SaiHarshitha-192/hackathon_mercor/README.md

 Fourth commit:
 have added job tips / search for a particular role

+Fifth commit:
+have added real time news. used an api (newsorg api) to fetch current news in India.